nuejs/nue/packages/www/docs/nue.md

 bun install nuedom
 ```

-For experiments and prototypes, just include the script tag as shown in Quick start - perfect for CodePen, JSFiddle, or local HTML files.
+For experiments and prototypes, just include the script tag as shown above - perfect for CodePen, JSFiddle, or local HTML files.

 See the [HTML syntax reference](/docs/html-syntax) for the complete API.